-We recommend clients to design their Card Expense Policies based on who is spending and what they are spending on.
-You may determine that certain types of spend do not need manager review (most clients exclude things like Executive spend, Ad spend, and recurring spend like SaaS and subscriptions).
+We recommend clients design their Card Expense Policies based on who is spending and what they are spending on.
+You may determine that certain types of spend don't need manager review (most clients exclude things like Executive spend, Ad spend, and recurring spend like SaaS and subscriptions).

 Manager Transaction Reviews are typically implemented for spend programs like per diems, travel, field employees, and cards issued to individual contributors and front-line managers.
 This helps in a few ways:

 - Eases the administrative burden on Card Managers by decreasing the volume of transactions they need to monitor.